 - protein folding

-The new solver is based on research by Prof. Klaus Schittkowski of University of Bayreuth.
+The mixed integer nonlinear solver h02da, in Chapter H of the Library, is based on research by Prof. Klaus Schittkowski of University of Bayreuth.
 The underlying algorithm is a modified Sequential quadratic programming (SQP) stabilised by using trust regions.
 It can deal with both convex and nonconvex problems and problems with possibly expensive function evaluations.
 In addition, it is not assumed that the mixed integer problem has to be relaxable; the function evaluations are requested only at integral points.
 This may be considered as a distinctive feature of the solver since the usual approaches rely on the relaxation of the discrete variables.